The Anu

 Jerusalem became a Holy City during the reign of Tutmoses III.

 As an adult ruler, Tuthmoses III conducted 17 successful campaigns that served him a position as the most successful Pharaoh ever — in military terms.
 He extended Egyptian territory and power considerably, into Mesopotamia, Canaan [Megiddo] and Nubia.
-He fought the Syrians [Assyrians] seeking refuge in Meggido[as King David?]
+He fought the Syrians [Assyrians] seeking refuge in Meggido [as the Hebrew King David?].
 The conquered territories were put under control of vassal kings and chiefs, who paid taxes to Egypt.
-He extended the temple at Karnak, as well as constructing new monuments at Abydos, Aswan, Heliopolis and Memphis.
+He [Tut/David] extended the temple at Karnak, as well as constructing new monuments at Abydos, Aswan, Heliopolis and Memphis.
 His mummy was said to be found in 1881 at Dayru l-Bahri.

 The sacredness attributed to Jerusalem by the Egyptians initially derived from the transport of the Barque of Amun, a holy shrine carried on poles in much the same manner as the Israelite Ark of the Covenant, to the city by Thutmose III.
 The shrine was normally kept within the Holy of Holies in the Temple of Amun at Karnak, however Thutmose III had carried it with him into battle.
 It remained with him when he took up residence in Jerusalem during the prolonged siege of Megiddo.

-Amun with feathers looking an awful lot like the 10 commandment tablets
+Amun with feathers looking an awful lot like the 10 commandment tablets on his head!

 Please Read carefully!

-The Septuagint [Greek] version speaks of On/Anu reads “ir-ha-zedek” = “a city of righteousness”, but the altered version read “a city of destruction”.
+The Septuagint [Greek] version speaks of On/Anu reads “ir-ha-zedek” = “a city of righteousness”, but the altered version reads “a city of destruction”.
 It is because of this tiny variation between the two versions of the Septuagint that the King James and Authorized versions have a marginal note about the alternative reading.
-The correct rendering is “city of the sun”, or “Heliopolis” is City of Righteousness
+The correct rendering is “City of the Sun”, or “Heliopolis” is City of Righteousness

-If you are using a Strong's Concordance they will try to redirect your thinking and use the word 'destruction or desolation' from the root word Aven in describing On/Anu, but it is purely a matter of choice and blatant prejudice on their part when defining On or Anu.
-They usually translate anything that has to do with Egypt, Africa, and Ethiopia with contemptuous linguistics, so beware.
+The Strong’s and the Young’s Biblical Concordances, the one every Christian stakes their life on, is in error with this word and many, many others.
+This is just one incident.
+If you are using a Strong's Concordance they will try to redirect your thinking, and use the word 'destruction or desolation' from the root word Aven in describing On/Anu, but it is purely a matter of choice and blatant prejudice on their part when defining On or Anu.
+They usually translate anything that has to do with Egypt, Africa, and Ethiopia with contemptuous linguistics, so reader beware!!!

 Can Jerusalem and Anu [On] be the same place or two sides of the same coin?

-The capture of Jerusalem/Kadesh by Thutmose III also resolves the formerly unknown source of the name Zion .
+"The capture of Jerusalem/Kadesh by Thutmose III also resolves the formerly unknown source of the name Zion .
 Zion consists of the components On (Hebrew for the holy city of On/ Heliopolis in Egypt ) and the Hebrew word Zi (meaning arid place).
 Literally translated, Zion appropriately becomes "Holy City of the Desert."
-[House of Messiah - Ahmed Osman].
+[House of Messiah - Ahmed Osman]."

-The Barque across Amenta
+The Barque/Ark crosses Amenta

 We will understand that better when we compare King David of Israel and Tutmoses III Pharaoh of Egypt.